GEOS-ESM/swell/docs/installing_swell_as_a_module.md

 ### Installing the swell code

 Now we are ready to install swell.
-Swell requires Python 3 with a number of dependencies.
-If using your own Python install and these packages are not already met they will be installed by pip in the same location as swell.
+Swell requires Python 3 and depends on several third-party dependencies.
+If using your own Python install and these packages dependencies are not already met they will be installed by pip in the same location as swell.
 For convenience a Miniconda install is provided on Discover with all the dependencies required by swell.
-This can be made available with:
+This can be made available to load with:

 ```
 export DHOPT=/discover/nobackup/drholdaw/opt/